kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **tags**

 Optional parameter that allows you to pass tags with which image will be build.
-Each tag is placed in new line.
+Each tag is placed in the new line.

 Default: **''**